 I use wetter, looser ricotta for recipes like pizza, baked spaghetti, ravioli, and the drier, firmer ricotta for desserts like cheesecake and cannoli.
 The absolute best ways to enjoy fresh ricotta is with fresh berries and honey or slathered on a savory toasted, garlic crostini.
 It’s amazing.

-For a firmer cheese, wrap the drained ricotta in cheesecloth and press it beneath a weighted plate in the refrigerator overnight.
+For a firmer cheese, wrap the drained ricotta in cheesecloth (affiliate link) and press it beneath a weighted plate in the refrigerator overnight.
 This will make a simple paneer (Indian cheese), queso fresco (Mexican-style cheese), or fresh farmers cheese (Yum!).

 When you make whole milk Ricotta cheese, you end up with a lot of whey leftover; that nutritious milky liquid left over from curdled milk after the curds are removed.
 But what can you do with it?

-I wondered just this myslef.
-It just seemed very wasteful to throw it out.
+I wondered just this myself It just seemed very wasteful to throw it out.
 What I found was that whey contains the water-soluble proteins, vitamins, and minerals in the milk, so it’s a shame to pour it down the drain.